-While diagnosis of DMD is only possible via genetic testing, other markers can be used to determine if a newborn is at an increased risk for DMD.
+While diagnosis of DMD is usually only possible via genetic testing, other markers can be used to determine if a newborn is at an increased risk for DMD.
 This can then be followed by confirmatory genetic testing.
-Male infants with DMD have elevated serum levels of creatine kinase (CK), as CK is a secondary marker for the dystrophic process.
-The CK test can lead to both false-positive and false-negative results, with the former often due to birth trauma or other muscular dystrophies.
-Despite this, the CK assay, followed by genetic testing of the DMD, is the test of choice to screen for and diagnose DMD.
+Male infants with DMD have elevated serum levels of creatine kinase (CK-MM), a biomarker of membrane fragility and muscle degeneration.
+Increased CK is a secondary marker for the dystrophic process and may represent the most frequent finding leading to a suspicion of DMD.

+The CK test can lead to both false-positive and false-negative results.
+The former is often due to birth trauma or other muscular dystrophies, while the latter may be due to the insensitivity of the analytical tests.
+To overcome false positives, there is a need for confirmation of the results by a second CK test.
+A two-tiered approach of CK screening followed by DNA testing could overcome this, and is proposed as the test of choice to screen for and diagnose DMD.^{20, 28}

-Elevated CK levels can be detected from dried blood spots.
+Dried Blood Spots test for CK in newborn male infants via the heel prick test is being considered as a screening test for DMD.
 Newborn dried blood spot screening via the heel prick test is already established in clinical practice in the UK, with nine conditions being screened for at present.
-This means that screening for DMD could be incorporated into the newborn screening (NBS) programme in England.
-However, it is unclear whether dried blood spot screening for DMD is sufficiently accurate for affected children to benefit from a national programme (see below).
+This means that screening for DMD could be incorporated into the newborn screening (NBS) programme in England.^{29, 30} However, it is unclear whether dried blood spot screening for DMD is sufficiently accurate for affected children to benefit from a national programme (see below).

-Despite NBS programmes being well established in many countries, with countries such as Italy screening for more than 40 diseases in some regions, no national screening programmes for DMD have been established so far.
+Despite NBS programmes being well established in many countries, with countries such as Italy screening for more than 40 diseases in some regions,4 no national screening programmes for DMD have been established so far.^{4, 31}

-There are some ongoing pilot programmes (Table 1), such as an NBS programme in New York State, which was first launched in October 2019 and had screened nearly 14,000 newborns by the end of August 2020.
-Fourteen newborns were referred for follow-up testing, due to having elevated levels of the muscle isoform of creatine kinase (CK-MM).
-Another recent NBS pilot programme has been conducted in the Zhejiang province in China since 2015, where over 40,000 newborns have been screened for elevated CK-MM levels indicative of DMD, leading to 11 confirmed DMD diagnoses by February 2019.
+There are some ongoing pilot programmes (Table 2), such as an NBS programme in New York State, which was first launched in October 2019 and had screened nearly 14,000 newborns by the end of August 2020.^{32 32} Fourteen newborns were referred for follow-up testing, due to having elevated levels of the muscle isoform of creatine kinase (CK-MM).32 Another recent NBS pilot programme has been conducted in the Zhejiang province in China since 2015, where over 40,000 newborns have been screened for elevated CK-MM levels indicative of DMD, leading to 11 confirmed DMD diagnoses by February 2019.33

-A further pilot programme in Italy, funded by the pharmaceutical company PTC Therapeutics as part of their Innovative Research Funding programme, PRIORITY, has been ongoing since 2019 in the Italian provinces of Messina and Catania, aiming to screen 30,000 male infants over a period of 1.5 years, between the ages of 6 and 42 months.
+A further pilot programme in Italy, funded by the pharmaceutical company PTC Therapeutics as part of their Innovative Research Funding programme, PRIORITY, has been ongoing since 2019 in the Italian provinces of Messina and Catania, aiming to screen 30,000 male infants over a period of 1.5 years, between the ages of 6 and 42 months.4

-Over the last 45 years, other newborn screening programmes and pilot studies for DMD, which have since ended, have been conducted in multiple countries, including New Zealand, Germany, Canada, France, Belgium, Cyprus, Scotland, Wales, the United States and Australia.
-A summary of the screening programmes is presented in Table 1.
+Over the last 45 years, other newborn screening programmes and pilot studies for DMD, which have since ended, have been conducted in multiple countries, including New Zealand,34 Germany,35 Canada,36 France,37 Belgium,38 Cyprus,39 Scotland, 40 Wales41, the United States42 and Australia.43 A summary of the screening programmes is presented in Table 2.